Blog Featured

 Aerodynamics

-If we ignore pedal OEM’s marketing claims, the best I’ve found on this topic is, maybe, but probably not.
-Hambini touched on this briefly in one of his Q&A sessions, basically the air around the crank is so churned up when you’re pedaling that the potential additional drag from lugs and a two-sided pedal can’t be anything worth worrying about.
-The numbers that OEM’s make up derive from their extensive wind tunnel testing always revolve around a stationary pedal, so if we assume that it’s not hogwash, this means that a road pedal is only marginally more aero when it doesn’t matter.
-If you’re pedals aren’t spinning, you’re not working…
+If we ignore pedal OEM marketing claims, the best information I’ve found on this topic is “probably not”.
+Hambini touched on this briefly in one of his Q&A sessions, basically the air around the crank is so churned up when you’re pedaling that the potential additional drag from lugs and a two-sided pedal won’t be anything worth worrying about.
+The numbers that OEM’s make up derive from their extensive wind tunnel testing always revolve around a stationary pedal without a shoe.
+So if we assume that it’s not hogwash, this means that a road pedal is only marginally more aero when it doesn’t matter; i.e. when it’s not being used.

 You Might Also Like